Graph Neural Networks for Causal Inference Under Network Confounding: Simulation Study

-Note that the design induces a greater degree of network dependence than what our assumptions allow.
-First, the error term $\nu_i + \sum_{j=1}^n A_{ij} \nu_j / \sum_{j=1}^n A_{ij}$ is not i.i.d.\ across units unlike what \autoref{apsi}(a) requires.
-Second, back-of-the-envelope calculations indicate that the magnitudes of the peer effects are large enough that \autoref{apsi}(d) is violated.
+The design induces a greater degree of dependence than what our assumptions allow.
+The error term $\nu_i + \sum_{j=1}^n A_{ij} \nu_j / \sum_{j=1}^n A_{ij}$ is not conditionally independent across units unlike what \autoref{apsi}(a) requires.
+Also, back-of-the-envelope calculations indicate that peer effects are sufficiently large in magnitude that \autoref{apsi}(d) is violated.
+Section \ref{samc} presents results for a design that satisfies our assumptions.

-We use the exposure mapping $T_i=D_i$ and estimand $\tau(1,0)$, whose true value is zero.
-Under this design, about 57 percent of units select into treatment, so the effective sample size used to estimate the outcome regressions is around $n/2$ (since $\E[Y_i \mid T_i=t, \bm{X}, \bm{A}]$ is estimated only using $T_i=t$ observations).
-We use sample sizes of $n=1000,2000,4000$, as performance can be rather poor for smaller values.
+The estimand is $\tau(1,0)$ in \autoref{eATE}, whose true value is zero.
+About 57 percent of units select into treatment, so the effective sample size used to estimate the outcome regressions is around $n/2$ since $\mu_t(i,\bm{X}, \bm{A})$ is estimated only with observations for which $T_i=t$.
+We report results for $n=1000,2000,4000$.